Hybrid Tandem Solar Cells

 Bonded and Stacked Tandems.
 Although monolithic tandems offer the most streamlined fabrication techniques, the efficiency of these epitaxially grown tandems has consistently lagged behind bonded and stacked tandems, since it's possible to grow higher-quality material on a lattice matched substrate compared to directly on Si.
 Thus, we are working on bonded gallium indium phosphide (GaInP2) on Si tandem cells and comparing two-, three-, and four-terminal device configurations, as well as a voltage-matched approach discussed below.

-In collaboration with the Swiss Center for Electronics and Microtechnology (CSEM), we have fabricated a record-efficiency (29.8% at 1-sun) GaInP/Si four-terminal tandem.
-This cell used our state-of-the-art GaInP top cell, which can provide up to 20.8% efficiency at a bandgap of 1.8 eV, with a specially designed Si heterojunction cell from CSEM.
+In collaboration with the Swiss Center for Electronics and Microtechnology (CSEM), we have fabricated several record-efficiency four-terminal tandem cells.
+For two junctions, we have reached 32.8% for GaAs//Si and 32.5% for GaInP//Si.
+For a triple junction, our record device efficiency is 35.9%.
+All of these cells are 1 cm2 and measured under AM1.5G illumination.
+These cells used our state-of-the-art III-V top cells, which operate close to their radiative limits, along with a specially designed Si heterojunction cell from CSEM.
 The four-terminal configuration ensures that the efficiency can be extremely high, even without current matching.

 Contact us for specific information on the NCPV's R&D in the area of bonded and stacked tandems.